hansonw/itunesfm/README.md

 # itunesfm

 A small script to sync your play counts from [last.fm](http://last.fm) back to iTunes.
 Supports both Windows and Mac OS X without any native dependencies.
+(Requires Music.app on OS X.)

 Useful if you scrobble to last.fm from iTunes on multiple computers / devices and want to keep your local play counts consistent.